Things I Like

 • For the past decade, we’ve paid no more than $1/month per phone.
 I document how we do so here: https://frugalprofessor.com/phones

-• We recently transitioned to Xfinity mobile.
+• Several years ago, we transitioned to Xfinity mobile.
 It’s $12/month for Unlimited talk/text up to 5 lines.
 The catch is $12/GB per data so simply use wifi and enjoy a fantastic plan on Verizon’s network.
 My review is here (link).

 Internet: